makersacademy/airport_challenge/README.md

 ### Features

-I experimented with RSpec's built-in feature capabilities this week.
+I experimented with RSpec's built-in feature testing capabilities this week.
 However, I don't think I used them very well, and I look forward to learning more about feature testing in weeks to come.

 ## Other notes